 It is partly the dark history of the Tower that people find compelling.
-Its walls have held captive the enemies of kings and state, including kings of Scotland, France – and, yes, England too.
+Its walls have held captive the enemies of kings and state, including kings of Scotland, France – and, yes, kings of England too.
 The Scottish patriot William Wallace (or should that be Mel Gibson?) was imprisoned in the Tower before his execution; the future Queen Elizabeth I stayed there at the pleasure of her half-sister, Queen Mary.
 Sir Walter Raleigh was incarcerated in reasonable conditions in what used to be the Garden (now the Bloody) Tower for awhile, growing tobacco on Tower Green, before losing his head in 1618.
 Guy Fawkes, one of the terrorists who plotted to blow up the Houses of Parliament in 1605, was one of many unfortunates that were tortured here; and a more recent prisoner was the unhinged Nazi, Rudolf Hess.
 Lord Nithsdale, sentenced to death for his part in the Jacobite rebellion of 1715, actually managed to escape – thanks to the wit of his wife, Winifred Maxwell – by dressing as a woman.

-Most of those held awaiting execution actually met their grisly ends in a glare of publicity elsewhere – such as on nearby Tower Hill, or at Smithfield.
+Most of those held awaiting execution actually met their grisly ends in a glare of publicity elsewhere – such as on Tower Hill, or at Smithfield.
 These included Sir Thomas More, Thomas Cromwell, the Duke of Monmouth and the Scottish lords executed after the rebellion of 1745.
 But of course there have been murders and executions within the precincts of the fortress itself.
 Poor, confused, King Henry VI was done away with in the Wakefield Tower, next to what is now known as the Bloody Tower, where two small princes were reputedly detained – and never seen again.
 The young sons of Edward IV, 12 year old Edward V and his 9 year old brother, Richard, were held on the orders of their uncle, the Duke of Gloucester – later Richard III.
 Two skeletons, believed to be those of the boys, were found hidden in the White Tower in 1674.
 Was Uncle Richard a murderer, or a nice cuddly, albeit slightly curved, chap whose body unfortunately turned up in a Leicester car park in 2012?
 What do you think?

 Then there’s the phantom bear – a projection, perhaps, of the one of the beasts that used to be in the Royal Menagerie.
 The menagerie existed from 1235 for the next 600 years or so, at which point many of the animals decamped to establish Regent’s Park Zoo.
 The three lions on English football shirts used to live here – as did an elephant (a gift from the King of France) and a polar bear (who used to go fishing in the Thames).
 ‘Tis said that people contributed toward the welfare of these wild, exotic, creatures by donating a spare dog or cat – in return for a peek.

 You will hear all the good tales if you attach yourself to a Yeoman Warder tour.
 The 12 Yeoman Warders (they don’t like being called ‘Beefeaters’), were established by Henry VIII in 1509 and are the official guards at the Tower.
 Their tours are invariably captivating – and usually very amusing.
-They may tell you about the six resident ravens, whose departure would result in the Tower, and the Nation, falling.
+They may tell you about the six resident ravens, whose departure would result in the fall of the Tower, and the Nation.
 The Yeoman Warders have also conducted the ‘Ceremony of the Keys’ to secure the Tower, every night for about 700 years.
 It’s easy to confuse the Yeoman Warders with the Yeoman of the Guard, who were formed in 1485 by Henry VII as the monarch’s personal bodyguard; both wear similar, traditional, Tudor uniforms.

 At 9.53pm precisely, the Chief Yeoman Warder meets the military escort, comprised of members of the Tower of London Guard.
 The Chief Yeoman Warder and the Yeoman Warder Watchman lock the main gates of the Tower.
 As their party marches back down Water Lane, they are challenged by the sentry: